 - Everyone is different, just because your sister nearly died does not mean that everyone will feel that way.
-Be happy, healthy and follow your doc’s advice, and there will be nothing much left to worry about.
+Be happy, healthy and consult only a trusted doctor for your problems and you’ll achieve a normal delivery!

-Educating yourself about what labour is, how it commences, and how the baby comes out can provide you a strong sense of relief.
-You will be armed with information and if something seems off, you’ll be able to get a whiff before it goes wrong.
+Educating yourself about what labour is, how it commences, and how the baby comes out can be your biggest power.
+You will be armed with information and if something seems off, you’ll be able to make informed decisions that you won’t regret later.